Spevigo

 - urinating more often than normal.

 - Allergic reactions and infusion-related reactions.
-These have been reported during and after treatment with Spevigo.
-If you have a serious allergic reaction, your healthcare provider will stop treatment.
-If you have an infusion-related reaction, your healthcare provider will stop your infusion, treat your symptoms, and restart the infusion at a slower rate.
-Tell your healthcare provider or get emergency medical help right away if you get any of the following symptoms during or after your infusion:
+Serious allergic reactions may happen during or after your or your child’s Spevigo injection.
+If you or your child has a serious allergic reaction, your healthcare provider will stop treatment with Spevigo.
+If you or your child are given Spevigo in a vein (intravenously) and have an infusion-related reaction, your healthcare provider will stop your or your child’s Spevigo infusion and treat your or your child’s symptoms, and may restart Spevigo at a slower infusion rate.
+Tell your healthcare provider or get emergency medical help right away if you or your child get any of the following symptoms during or after your or your child’s injection:

 - feeling faint, dizzy, or lightheaded